-The fair value of the Company's interest rate portfolio, which represents the net present value of all future, fixed cash flows, including loans, deposits, and derivative financial instruments, was (494,150k) as of December 31, 2021 and (388,742k) as of December 31, 2020.
-A one basis point movement in interest rates would have increased or decreased this valuation at December 31, 2021 by 1k and by 120k at December 31, 2020.
+The fair value of the Company's interest rate portfolio, which represents the net present value of all future, fixed cash flows, including loans, deposits, and derivative financial instruments, was \$68,090k as of December 31, 2022 and \$(494,150)k as of December 31, 2021.
+A one basis point movement in interest rates would have increased or decreased this valuation at December 31, 2022 by \$57k and by \$1k at December 31, 2021.

 The Company assesses its interest rate exposure by using a value at risk analysis.
 This is based on a historical simulation, in which the potential future fair value losses of the interest rate portfolio are compared with expected amounts on the basis of a holding period of 250 days and a confidence level of 99.98%.
-For year ended December 31, 2021 and 2020, the potential volume of fair value fluctuations measured on the basis of the value at risk approach was \$48,236k and \$40,981k, respectively.
+For year ended December 31, 2022 and 2021, the potential volume of fair value fluctuations measured on the basis of the value at risk approach was \$37,106k and \$48,236k, respectively, mainly due to lower volume compared to the previous year.
+In general, interest rate risks have risen compared to the previous year, as a result of the inflation concerns present in the US market.